 Extent of Occurrence (EOO), Area of Occupancy (AOO), EN- Endangered LC- Least Concerned (criteria B1 EOO & B2 AOO) (Das & Lahiri, 2022, IUCN Ver 14, 2019)

 Discussion:

 During the field exploration in the study area Fig-1, only 3-4 individuals were observed in the region.
 Again, this species was reported in some parts of northern circars (a narrow strip of territory in the eastern coast of Indian peninsula present in Andhra Pradesh and Odisha) in the Ganjam district about 30 years back Saxena and Brahmam.
 The population of this species is dwindling in its natural habitat.
 In the present study the species was relocated in the study are (Fig-1) in the Jajpur district inside a sacred hill forest of Odisha, India.
 Use of Geospatial Conservation Assessment tool reveals that the species is endangered-EN (Fig-4) and very rarely observed in the State of Odisha.
 Criterion B1 EOO (Extent of Occurrence) and Criterion B2 (Area Of Occupancy) were taken into consideration (IUCN, Ver-14, 2019) for threat assessment.

+Conclusion

 References